-Types of Terracotta Army
+Types of Terracotta Warriors and Horses

 There are 116 cavalry warriors in pits 1 and 2, all standing in front of their horses.
-Cavalrymen are life-sized, at around 1.8 meters in height.
+Cavalrymen are life-sized, at around 1.8 meters（5.9 feet） in height.
 Their dress is obviously different from infantry and chariot warriors.

 There are two types of charioteers: chariot drivers and chariot warriors.
 Chariot drivers wear robes with armor, helmets, and leg guards.
 They also use special armor as extra protection for outstretched arms and hands when controlling the horse’s reigns.
 Their arms were positioned to drive the chariots.